apacheignite/documentation/data-grid/persistent-store.md

   "title": "CacheJdbcBlobStore"
 }
 [/block]
-`CacheJdbcBlobStore` implementation backed by JDBC.
-This implementation stores objects in underlying database in `BLOB` format.
-The `Store` will create table `ENTRIES` in the database to store data.
-Table will have key and val fields.
+`CacheJdbcBlobStore` implementation is backed by JDBC.
+This implementation stores objects in the underlying database in the `BLOB` format.
+The `Store` will create table `ENTRIES` in the database to store the data.
+The table will have `key` and `val` fields.
-If custom DDL and DML statements are provided, table and field names have to be consistent for all statements and sequence of parameters have to be preserved.
+If custom DDL and DML statements are provided, then table and field names should be consistent for all the statements, and sequence of parameters should be preserved.

 Use `CacheJdbcBlobStoreFactory` factory to pass `CacheJdbcBlobStore` to `CacheConfiguration`.
 [block:code]